Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Methodology

 \subsection{Nitrate data assimilation based on a neural-network prediction}

-A feed-forward neural network model (NN) was trained by \citet{banerjee2025improved} using the Copernicus Marine Service NWES reanalysis product NWSHELF\_\-MULTIYEAR\_\-BIO\_\-004\_\-011 \citep{kay2016north} combined with ERA5 atmospheric data, riverine discharge data originating from \citet{lenhart2010predicting} and International Council for the Exploration of the Sea (ICES) data for nitrate.
-The NWES surface nitrate concentrations were predicted from a range of structural (e.g. coordinates, bathymetry), atmospheric (e.g. short-wave radiation, wind stress), riverine discharge inputs and variables from the ocean reanalysis with a very close proximity to satellite observations (i.e. SST, surface salinity, surface PFT chlorophyll, total surface net primary production and total surface phytoplankton carbon).
-The NN model has been successfully used to produce a bi-decadal (1998-2020) gap-free, gridded daily and 7 km resolution data-set for surface nitrate across the NWES reanalysis domain.
+A feed-forward neural network model (NN) was trained in \cite{banerjee2025improved} to predict NWES surface nitrate concentrations from a range of structural (e.g. coordinates, bathymetry), atmospheric (e.g. short-wave radiation, wind stress), riverine discharge inputs and variables from the ocean reanalysis with a very close proximity to satellite observations (i.e. SST, surface salinity, surface PFT chlorophyll, total surface net primary production and total surface phytoplankton carbon).
+For the NN inputs the training data came from the Copernicus Marine Service NWES reanalysis product NWSHELF\_\-MULTIYEAR\_\-BIO\_\-004\_\-011 \citep{kay2019north}, ERA5 atmospheric data, and the riverine discharge data from \cite{lenhart2010predicting}.
+The training data for nitrate came from the International Council for the Exploration of the Sea (ICES).
+(For more details see \citep{banerjee2025improved}.)
+The NN model has been successfully used to produce a bi-decadal (1998-2020) gap-free, gridded daily and 7 km resolution dataset for surface nitrate across the NWES reanalysis domain.
 The NN model and the data-set showed good skill against independent observations \citep{banerjee2025improved}, however due to the relative simplicity of the NN model, the effective spatial and temporal resolution of the data-set has been shown to be coarser than the data grid (about 30km spatial and 10 day temporal resolution).
+Furthermore, the nitrate data-set seasonal climatology compares well with the World Ocean Atlas (WOA, \cite{garcia2019world}), e.g. see Fig.5 of \citep{banerjee2025improved} and also Fig.\ref{Fig_1}.
+The NN-predicted nitrate also reveals the seasonal nitrate biases of the Copernicus reanalysis (see Fig.3 of \citep{banerjee2025improved} and Fig.\ref{Fig_1}), e.g. the persistent strong ($>$10mmol/m$^{3}$) positive bias in the southern North Sea, and a clear positive bias across nearly all of the NWES domain in the late Spring - early Summer (see also values at specific observing stations throughout NWES in \cite{banerjee2025improved}, or Fig.11 in \cite{kay2019north}).